Photo of Oscar Romero © by Carlos Reyes-Manzo, 1979

 D'Aubuisson is by now getting agitated with Romero, fearing that through his work with the people and hearing their plight, he is becoming a threat to the military regime and its national security state (National Security State).
 Indeed Romero's next homily is aimed at the soldiers imploring them not to kill (You Must Not Obey/Homily 2).
 The First Act ends with Maria and children putting their faith in Mother Church as the only hope for the 'Good Life' to return (Where is the Good Life?).

 Act 2 opens with an insight into the REDS' approach to life (Conga).

 Romero speaks at a fiesta in San Antonio Abad (Homily 3/Magnificat/Songs of Joy) and is invited to live at a hospice for the dying, which he does (The Hospital – Dateline #5).

-In the hospice, Romero sits with Maria and her son the journalist (So Many Ways to Die).This song alludes to the death of Jesus and Romero.
+In the hospice, Romero sits with Maria and her son the journalist.
+The song (So Many Ways to Die) alludes to the death of Jesus and Romero.

 We now return to D'Aubuisson and his Death Squad who are harshly criticising Romero (His Mother Was).
 This is answered in Romero's solo where he forgives them, knowing that he is likely to die at their hands (If They Kill Me).

 Romero brings his message (Sanctus/Listen) to the huge gathering of Latin American bishops at Puebla, Mexico.
 He answers his critics as to why the church has become so involved in social justice (Interview at Puebla/Our Father).